-The Company recognizes related expenses and liabilities when the Company has legal or constructive obligation and could reasonably estimate such amount.
+The Group recognizes related expenses and liabilities when the Group has legal or constructive obligation and could reasonably estimate such amount.
 Any difference between estimated amount and distributed amount resolved in the Board of Directors in the subsequent year shall be adjusted in the profit or loss of the following year.

-(22)Provision
+(24)Provision

 - A. Provisions are recognized when the Company has a present legal or constructive obligation as a result of past events, and it is probable that an outflow of resources will be required to settle the obligation, and the amount has been reliably estimated.
 Provisions are not recognized for future operating losses. - B. Provisions are measured at the present value of the expenditures expected to be required to settle the obligation, which is discounted using a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the obligation.
-The increase in the provision due to passage of time is recognized as interest expense.
+The increase in the provision due to passage of time is recognized as interest expense. - C. A contingent liability is a possible obligation that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the Group.
+A present obligation that arises from past events but is not recognized because either that it is not probable that an outflow of resources embodying economic benefits will be required to settle the obligation or that the amount of the obligation cannot be measured with sufficient reliability.
+Contingent liabilities are not recognized on the balance sheet.

-FOR THE YEARS ENDED DECEMBER 31, 2016 AND 2015 (EXPRESSED IN THOUSANDS OF NEW TAIWAN DOLLARS, UNLESS STATED OTHERWISE)
+SILICONWARE PRECISION INDUSTRIES CO., LTD. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2016 AND 2015

+(EXPRESSED IN THOUSANDS OF NEW TAIWAN DOLLARS, UNLESS STATED OTHERWISE)